mmontossi/indexers/README.md

 - Have out of the box integration with activerecord and pagers.
 - Deal with the just in time nature of elasticsearch.
 - Integrate activerecord includes on it.
-- Have a convention of how to integrate suggestions.
+- Have a convention of how to use suggestions.

 ## Install